owntracks/booklet/docs/features/location.md

 #### _Significant location change_ mode

-iOS defines a _Significant location change_ as travelling a distance of at least 500 meters in 5 minutes.
+iOS defines a _Significant location change_ as traveling a distance of at least 500 meters in 5 minutes.
 This mode allows the app to run in background and minimize the power consumption.